evolutiatech/evolutiatech/README.md

 ### Neural Network Principles and Applications

+Neural networks are fundamental to modern AI, enabling machines to perform tasks that require perception, reasoning, and learning.
+Continuous advancements in architectures and training methods are expanding their applications across diverse industries.

 Here's an overview of Neural Network Principles and Applications:

 ### Principles of Neural Networks